MichaelBreitung/mibreit-homepage-template/src/scripts/base/jquery/README.md

-Put minified JQuery here - Version 3.5.
+Put minified JQuery here - Version 3.4.1 (higher versions not yet compatible with jquery validate, which is used in contact)

 https://jquery.com/download/